 Manual therapy is a “hands on” approach to assessment and treatment of musculoskeletal disorders whereby a practitioner manipulates the soft tissue, muscles, tendons, joints and/or bones of a relatively passive patient.1

-Common manual therapies include osteopathic manipulative treatment (OMT), chiropractic, massage, reflexology, acupressure as well as manual physiotherapies such as those developed by Rolfe, Cyriax, Mennell and others.
-Osteopathic and chiropractic techniques dominate this field of treatment in the United States.3
+Common manual therapies include osteopathic manipulative treatment (OMT), chiropractic, massage, traction, reflexology, cupping, and acupressure as well as manual physiotherapies such as those developed by Rolfe, Cyriax, Mennell and others.
+Osteopathic and chiropractic techniques dominate this field of medical treatment in the United States.2 Massage therapy remains a popular out-of-pocket modality for patients, but it is rarely covered by health insurance.3

-- The therapeutic principles of Osteopathic manual medicine are based upon the understanding that the human body functions as a unit with an inherent ability to self-regulate and self-heal.2
+- The therapeutic principles of Osteopathic manual medicine are based upon the understanding that the human body functions as a unit with an inherent ability to self-regulate and self-heal4

 - In the osteopathic model,2 structural or functional abnormalities of the musculoskeletal system include:

 - asymmetry of related parts

 - impaired range of motion (hyper- or hypomobility)

 - Chiropractic focuses on the spine, crediting vertebral malalignment as causing pressure on nerves which may affect visceral function and lead to disease5